If you’ve been the victim of timeshare fraud, you may be eligible to file a lawsuit against the company who sold you the timeshare.

 Do a background check on the sales company

 If you’re looking to buy, or have already bought, a timeshare that you think might be dodgy, do some digging on the sales firm.

 Search for their details at the Better Business Bureau to see if any there are any obvious red flags.

 Look for online reviews of the company to see if other consumers have publicly complained about their services.

-If anything seems suspicious, back away if you're a buyer.
-Or contact us today for legal advice if you're an owner who smells a rat.
+If anything seems suspicious, back away if you’re a buyer.
+Or contact us if you’re an owner who smells a rat.